Finance

 Building finance tools from domain expertise with AI

-AI helps finance leaders turn domain knowledge, models, and workflow ideas into working tools, systems, and prototypes by describing requirements in plain English, testing outputs, and refining logic iteratively.
+AI helps finance leaders turn domain knowledge, models, client data, and workflow ideas into working tools, systems, dashboards, and prototypes by describing requirements in plain English, testing outputs, and refining logic iteratively.

 Why the human is still essential here